 You can really make a day of your visit because there is so much to see.
 Before you even go into the main grounds there are so many other things you can do:-

 Stop off at the Visitor Centre for refreshements, plant buying or gift shopping!

-And then once you enter the grounds of the house you can amble around the garden, museum and house, but also stop at the tea room for refreshments.
+And then once you enter the grounds of Sandringham House you can amble around the garden, museum and house, but also stop at the tea room for refreshments.

 And don't forget Wolferton Royal Station - the station without tracks and where time stands still.
 It's only a very short drive away and you'll be so glad you went.